Curriculum

 M.D.-Ph.D. student, Virology and Gene Therapy Track

 You qualify for thesis research by passing a written qualifying exam and an oral defense of a thesis proposal.
-You then meet every six months with your own thesis advisory committee to discuss progress and individual development plans.
+Then, you meet every six months with their own thesis advisory committee to discuss progress and individual development plans.

-Ph.D. training concludes with defense of a written thesis.
+Ph.D. training concludes with a defense of a written thesis.
 At least one first-author scientific publication is required for graduation.
-Most students author several manuscripts and present at multiple scientific meetings during training.
+Most students author several manuscripts and present at multiple scientific meetings during their training.

 Degree completion

-To earn a graduate degree in biomedical sciences from Mayo Clinic Graduate School of Biomedical Sciences, you must complete a total of 66 didactic credits (24 of which are research credits).
-Most students complete the majority of the didactic courses in the first 18 to 24 months of the program while they’re doing laboratory rotations, choosing their thesis advisers, and beginning thesis research.
+To earn a graduate degree in biomedical sciences from Mayo Clinic Graduate School of Biomedical Sciences, you must complete all degree requirements.
+Most students complete the majority of the didactic courses in the first 18 to 24 months of the program while simultaneously rotating through selected laboratories, choosing their thesis advisers, and beginning thesis research.

 On average, our students complete their Ph.D. in just 5.25 years.